pragmatias/documentation/content/en/blog/technique/git_operation_2.md

 _Note: In the example, we will work on a history of 4 commits in order to merge the 2 commits that correspond to the same operation._

-1. Before starting the merge operation, we have to get the ID of the commit we want to work from by uusing the command `git log` _(It will not be affected by the merge operation)_
+1. Before starting the merge operation, we have to get the ID of the commit we want to work from by using the command `git log` _(It will not be affected by the merge operation)_

 [![fusion_step_1](/blog/web/20230327_git_operation_2_p1.png)](/blog/web/20230327_git_operation_2_p1.png)